 How to Avoid Overcommitting:

-Set Boundaries: Once you commit to one thing on your calendar, do not add any additional items.
+Do not add any additional items once you commit to one thing on your calendar.
 Use the extra uncommitted time to practice your self-care routine and spend time alone or with family and friends.

 Don’t Explain Yourself- A simple “NO” will suffice.
 Don’t feel like you owe an explanation to anyone.
 You will feel less mental stress by saying a simple response than going into an in-depth description.